dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

   **Default**: Not configured
    Application Guard CSP: [Settings/AllowWindowsDefenderApplicationGuard](https://docs.microsoft.com/windows/client-management/mdm/windowsdefenderapplicationguard-csp#allowwindowsdefenderapplicationguard)

-  - **Enabled for Edge** - Turns on tis feature, which opens untrusted sites in a Hyper-V virtualized browsing container.
+  - **Enabled for Edge** - Turns on this feature, which opens untrusted sites in a Hyper-V virtualized browsing container.
   - **Not configured** - Any site (trusted and untrusted) can open on the device.

 - **Clipboard behavior**